Reports, trackers, and decision materials

 Owner view The business had cash in the bank and wanted to move forward with expansion.

-Reconstruction found Tax obligations, reserve requirements, upcoming debt commitments, and cash already spoken for.
+Financial control found Tax obligations, reserve requirements, upcoming debt commitments, and cash already spoken for.

 Result Expansion was delayed, liquidity stayed protected, and the next decision became conditional instead of emotional.